skip to main content

 How much does internet cost per month?

 The median price for internet access is about $75 per month.
-That’s according to a November 2022 analysis from Consumer Reports, which found that about half of US households pay between $60 and $90 per month for internet service.
+That’s according to an December 2023 analysis from Consumer Reports, which found that about two-thirds of US households pay between $50 and $100 per month for internet service.

-For those prices, you can get a standard broadband internet plan, which the Federal Communications Commission defines as any internet service connection that gives you 25Mbps download speeds and 3Mbps upload speeds or faster.
+For those prices, you can get a standard broadband internet plan, which the Federal Communications Commission (FCC) defines as any internet service connection that gives you 100Mbps download speeds and 20Mbps upload speeds or faster.
 Your internet download speed may be slower than the max speed advertised on your plan, but you can still get solid and reliable service.

 Internet prices by connection type

-Internet typePriceMax speedAvailability (for % of US population)*Get it
+Internet typePriceMax speedAvailability (for % of US addresses)*

 How can you pay less money for internet?

 If you’re looking for affordable rates and better offers on your internet bill, here’s a quick rundown of tips and tricks.
-There are a lot of things you can do to get a great internet deal–you just have to be a little imaginative.
+There are a lot of things you can do to get a great internet deal–you just have to be resourceful and take some extra steps.

 No annual or data cap internet plans | Highspeedinternet.com Get an internet plan with no annual contract and no data caps.
 Then you don’t have to pay early termination fees or overage fees.
 Potential savings: $10–120 per year.